 The Triassic period, which preceded the Jurassic, was a pivotal time in the planet’s biosphere.
 Dinosaurs slowly emerged as the leading land animal group, while the mammals and their relatives “retreated to the shadows” — at least that’s what conventional wisdom says.
 But this new finding “throws a wrench into that simple tale,” says Stephen Brusatte, a vertebrate paleontologist at The University of Edinburgh.

-In a new study published in Science, a team of Polish scientists describe a finding that challenges all that theory.
+In a new study published in Science, a team of Polish scientists describes a finding that challenges all that theory.
 The “new” fossil, a partial skeleton, is a called a dicynodont — herbivorous creatures, with two tusks (hence the name), a strong, barrel-shaped body, and powerful limbs.
 Dicynodonts are part of a larger group called synapsids, which mammals and all animals belong to.

 They were dominant in the Permian (before the Triassic) but were thought to have faded away after that.